numaproj/numaflow/docs/AUTOSCALING.md

 ### Third Party Autoscaling

-Third party autoscaling tools like [KEDA](https://keda.sh/) are also supported in NumaFlow, which can be used to auto scale any type of vertex with the scalers it supports.
+Third party autoscaling tools like [KEDA](https://keda.sh/) are also supported in Numaflow, which can be used to auto scale any type of vertex with the scalers it supports.

 To use KEDA for vertex auto scaling, same as Kubernetes HPA, point the `scaleTargetRef` to your vertex.